jao45gg/MyWalletFront/README.md

 ```bash
 npm run build
 ```
 6. Finally access http://localhost:3000 on your favorite browser (unless it is Internet Explorer.
-In this case, review your life decisions)g
+In this case, review your life decisions)